deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 that chatmail only uses a *minimal carefully selected subset* of OpenPGP, and that current-day OpenPGP collaboration between various players is pretty enjoyable.

-To make a longer story short, [Federation and diversity is worth it](https://chaos.social/@delta/114710708299242142):
+To make a longer story short, [Federation, Interoperability and Diversity is worth it](https://chaos.social/@delta/114710708299242142):

 > We are basically doing what #signal and in particular moxie refused to do or declares impossible: federation.